shionhonda/hippocampus-garden/content/blog/pandas_loc/index.md

 # 3.5
 ```

-However, `loc` and `iloc` methods can also access multiple values at a time.
+However, the methods `loc` and `iloc` can also access multiple values at a time.
 The following two statements give the same results: the values at the first row and the first two columns.

 ```python
 print(df.loc[0, :"sepal width (cm)"])